Shayne Topp: Career

 Topp got his acting debut with a leading role in the 2006 film Moonpie and later had a guest role in the Nickelodeon series iCarly.
 He went on to win the Jury Prize at the 2009 Los Angeles Film Festival for his performance in Dear Lemon Lima.
 In 2012, Topp appeared in the Disney Channel show So Random! alongside fellow future Smosh member Damien Haas.

 Topp played recurring character Matt Bradley on ABC's The Goldbergs in seasons 4–10 from 2017–2023, and reprised his role in a cameo in the spin off series Schooled.

 Topp also has experience in theater performances, starring in The Best Christmas Pageant Ever at Wonderworks Theatre Company and Willy Wonka and the Chocolate Factory at Highland Lakes Theatre (in the title role).
 Additionally, he has appeared in commercials.

+Smosh

+His first ever appearance with the Smosh ensemble was during the video "THE SUMMER GAMES ARE HERE!
+(Smosh Summer Games)," where he appeared as a referee.
+On July 17, 2015, during a main channel video titled "HAND BOMB," he was announced as a new cast member alongside Courtney Miller.
+Since joining, he has become a mainstay of the "Smosh Squad" and has expanded his role to include hosting various shows and podcasts, such as Smosh Mouth and Smosh Reads Reddit Stories.

 Personal life

 Topp holds a degree in psychology from Arizona State University, which he completed in 2019 after ten years of intermittent online studies.

 On March 29, 2024, Topp married fellow Smosh cast member Courtney Miller at the Santa Barbara County Courthouse.
-They intentionally chose to announce their marriage on April Fools' Day, previously having kept their relationship private.
+They intentionally chose to announce their marriage on April Fools' Day, as they kept their romantic relationship private for years.